The Best Sourdough Bread

 I previously spoke about the benefits of sourdough and lactate.
 This post gathers our current information on the sourdough fermentation process on gluten.

-Out of the dozens of breads that I’ve tried, there was one sourdough that I seemed to better on (though it still gave me issues).
+Out of the dozens of types of bread that I’ve tried, there was one sourdough that I seemed to do better on (though it still gave me issues).

 I then came upon research that suggests that certain kinds of sourdough fermentation processes degrade gluten, which was interesting given my seemingly positive experience with Berlin’s Bakery sourdough bread.

-After more careful experimentation with Berlin’s Bakery bread, however, I realized, that they’re some lectins like WGA or gluten left in the bread and I’m still sensitive to it, albeit much less than all other sourdough’s and gluten containing breads.
+After more careful experimentation with Berlin’s Bakery bread, however, I realized, that they’re some lectins like WGA or gluten left in the bread and I’m still sensitive to it, albeit much less than all other sourdough’s and gluten-containing bread.

 I’d recommend sourdough bread, particularly the one by Berlin’s Bakery, to those who aren’t sure if they are gluten sensitive.